Nicole Myers: Florida Atlantic Owls

-Myers' senior campaign saw her toss 4 no-hitters, one a perfect game on February 24, 2002 vs. the Southern Illinois Salukis.
+Myers' senior campaign saw her toss 4 no-hitters, one a perfect game on February 24, 2002, vs. the Southern Illinois Salukis.
 For the third straight year, Myers earned All-Atlantic Sun and "Player of The Year" honors, along with another All-American notation.
 She broke and set school records with her wins (led the NCAA), shutouts, innings pitched and strikeouts, all except the innings are also conference records; along with her ERA, she would achieve a second pitching Triple Crown for the conference.
 Her batting average, hits, doubles, home runs, walks, slugging and on-base percentages were and still are top-5 for an FAU season.

 On February 10, Myers was defeated by the Washington Huskies but did collect her 1,000th career strikeout.
 A one-hit shutout on February 23 vs. Southern Illinois Salukis led to a career best 13 consecutive game win streak that the Minnesota Golden Gophers snapped on March 22.
 April 5, Myers hit a two-run homer off Kristi Montgomerey of the Mercer Bears to nab the 50th of her career, while throwing a no-hitter and ending the game on a mercy rule RBI single.
 In another no-hitter, Myers won her 100th game vs. the Belmont Bruins on April 14.
-Myers ended her career in a team loss to the Chatttanooga Mocs on May 17, she had two hits and threw 1.1 scoreless innings of relief with two strikeouts.
+Myers ended her career in a team loss to the Chattanooga Mocs on May 17, she had two hits and threw 1.1 scoreless innings of relief with two strikeouts.

 Myers would leave FAU as the career record holder in at least 16 categories for both hitting and pitching, of which her strikeouts, ERA, shutouts, WHIP and innings pitched survive as the school and conference standards, while 10 others rank top-10 all-time.
 In the conference, she also ranks top-10 in career RBIs, hits, home runs and doubles.
 She is tied ninth in no-hitters (10) for an NCAA career.

 NPF

-Myers made her debut with the Akron Racers on June 1, 2004 in a loss vs. the Texas Thunder, though she did not start the game.
+Myers made her debut with the Akron Racers on June 1, 2004, in a loss vs. the Texas Thunder, though she did not start the game.

 On August 12, Myers tossed a no-hitter against the Arizona Heat.
 It was the fourth that NPF season.